gaffe23/gaffe-ota2/switchy/README.md

 	Legend: code, data, rodata, value
 	0x08048543 in ?? ()

 Yep, the next character is an 'a'.
-On to the next:
+On to the next one:

 	[-----------------------------------------------------registers-----------------------------------------------------]
 	EAX: 0x67 (b'g')